katherine-huang/personal_web/content/authors/admin/_index.md

 highlight_name: true
 ---

-<div style="color:rgb(255, 68, 0);">I am moving to the Bay Area this year as a visiting student at Stanford University, working with <a href="https://ed.stanford.edu/faculty/nhaber">Nick Haber</a>.
-Feel free to reach out if you are interested in collaborating!</div>
+***I am moving to the Bay Area this year as a visiting student at Stanford University, working with <a href="https://ed.stanford.edu/faculty/nhaber">Nick Haber</a>.
+Feel free to reach out if you are interested in collaborating!***

 Hi there!
 This is Xiaoshan.
 I have a background of Educational Psychology, and I am currently a Ph.D. candidate in Learning Sciences at McGill University in [Quebec](https://en.wikipedia.org/wiki/Quebec), Canada.